Academic Program Guide

 2D 3D Art (F130X) Prerequisite: None Grade: 7 & 8

-This class is designed to build a foundation in 2D and 3D art forms, techniques, and media.
+This course is designed to build a foundation in 2D and 3D art forms, techniques, and media.
 The four main areas explored are drawing, painting, sculpture and collage.
 Concepts include: perspective, abstraction, representation, and personal expression.
-A materials fee may be applied in this class.
+This course is a foundational middle school prerequisite for further courses in the art pathways.
+A materials fee may be applied in this course.

 Art History & Aesthetics (F205X) Prerequisite: None Grade: 9-12

-This class is designed for students to build a foundation in both drawing and painting.
+This course is designed for students to build a foundation in both drawing and painting.
 Working from observation, imagination and other sources, students explore materials and techniques throughout the semester including: graphite, colored pencil, watercolor and acrylic paint.
 Projects include representational work, abstraction, as well as more expressive / experimental forms of drawing and painting.
 Students participate in class critiques to reflect and discuss their work.
-This class may be repeated for credit.
-A materials fee may be applied to this class.
+This course may be repeated for credit.
+A materials fee may be applied to this course.

 Draw & Paint 2 (F242X) Prerequisite: Draw & Paint 1 Grade: 9-12

-This class is designed for students who have successfully completed Draw and Paint 1 and wish to continue to develop their skills and ideas relating to 2D art.
+This course is designed for students who have successfully completed Draw and Paint 1 and wish to continue to develop their skills and ideas relating to 2D art.
 Students build a diverse portfolio of varied media including graphite, charcoal/pastel, ink, watercolor/gouache and acrylic.
 Emphasis is placed on creative problem solving, technical expansion of skills, dynamic composition development and individual growth.
 Students participate in class critiques to reflect and discuss their work.
-This class may be repeated for credit.
-A material fee may be applied to this class.
+This course may be repeated for credit.
+A material fee may be applied to this course.

 Printmaking (F243X) Prerequisite: Draw & Paint 1 Grade: 9-12

-This class is designed for students who have an interest in drawing and painting and want to explore other media / processes.
-During the course we will cover basic printmaking techniques and make work using a professional printing press.
+This course is designed for students who have an interest in drawing and painting and want to explore other media / processes.
+During the course we cover basic printmaking techniques and make work using a professional printing press.
 Processes covered in this class include: collagraphy. relief printing (linoleum), mono printing, intaglio (dry-point etching), and screen printing.
-This class may be repeated for credit.
-A materials fee may be applied to this class.
-Prerequisite: Draw & Paint 1.
-Grade: 9-12
+This course may be repeated for credit.
+A materials fee may be applied to this course.

 This full-year class is designed for the serious-minded artist with emphasis on developing a 2D portfolio.
 Students are expected to have a thorough background in painting and drawing and a commitment to completing a range of portfolio projects in a variety of media.
 Students are required to keep a sketchbook and participate in class critiques.
 This class may be repeated for credit.
 A materials fee may be applied to this class.